-- Hardware video encoder: this option is only enabled if your computer supports hardware acceleration (NVIDIA graphics card that supports CUDA, an AMD graphics card that supports AMD Accelerated Parallel Processing, or a computer with Intel Core Processor Family technology), and you are outputting in a file format that supports it. - Enable preview during production: select this option to preview your movie during production.
+- Hardware video encoder: this option is only enabled if your computer supports hardware acceleration, and you are outputting in a file format that supports it. - Enable preview during production: select this option to preview your movie during production.
 Selecting this option will increase the time required to produce your file.